Photo by Svetlana Ageeva

 good to know

 - It may be touristy but take First Lady’s Center River architecture tour.
-The 90 minutes spent provide a strong foundation for your visit: You'll find out not just about the remarkable buildings and visionary architects, but about Chicago's history and culture.
+The 90 minutes spent on the water will provide a strong foundation for your visit—you’ll learn not just about remarkable buildings and visionary architects, but also Chicago’s fascinating history and culture.

-- Even if you're not traveling with children, the Museum of Science and Industry is endlessly fascinating.
-The building in which it is housed was built as the Palace of Fine Arts at the famous 1893 World's Colombian Exhibition, so it's a magnificent space, and the exhibits—both the permanent and temporary—include a coal mine experience (the delightfully old-school museum design will transport you back to grade-school field trips), a walk-through of the sleek art deco Pioneer Zephyr passenger train, and lots of ultramodern tech and science.
+- Even if you’re not traveling with children, the Museum of Science and Industry is endlessly fascinating.
+The museum is housed in the original Palace of Fine Arts from the 1893 World’s Colombian Exhibition, so it’s a magnificent space, and exhibits include a coal mine experience (the delightfully old-school design will transport you back to grade-school field trips), an actual car from the art deco Pioneer Zephyr passenger train, and lots of ultramodern tech and science.

-- A stroll through Millennium Park is great introduction to friendly, proud Chicago.
-Make several stops to take in the public art and fountains, the much-photographed Bean, free concerts, gardens, and the beautiful museums.
+- A stroll through Millennium Park offers a great introduction to friendly, proud Chicago.
+Make several stops to take in the public art and fountains, the much-photographed Bean, the gardens, and the beautiful museums.
 If you’re lucky, there may even be a free concert going on during your visit.

 - Catch a baseball game at Wrigley Field, a brick stadium built in 1914 that serves as home base for the beloved Cubs.
-The ivy walls surrounding the outfield, the manually updated scoreboard (!), the beloved Cubs, the accents of the fans around you—this is an opportunity to get a strong taste of local flavor.
-Grab a beer after the game at one of Wrigleyville's many bars and keep your conversation with the locals going.
-(We like the Guthrie's Tavern, but there are lots of good options in the blocks around the stadium.)
+The ivy walls surrounding the outfield, the manually updated scoreboard, the accents of fans around you—everything here provides a strong taste of local culture.
+After the game, grab a beer at one of Wrigleyville’s many bars.
+We like Guthrie’s Tavern, but there are several good options in the blocks around the stadium.

 Chicago has a rich and varied art scene.
-Colorful street murals and local artist galleries populate Wicker Park, while formal museums such as the Art Institute of Chicago and the Museum of Contemporary Art, Chicago are found on the shore of Lake Michigan.
-The Shedd Aquarium, Adler Planetarium, and Lincoln Park Zoo are wonderful places to check out.
-To fully appreciate Chicago’s architecture, take an architecture cruise up the Chicago River.
+Colorful street murals and local galleries populate Wicker Park, while formal museums like the Art Institute of Chicago and the Museum of Contemporary Art, Chicago line the shores of Lake Michigan.
+The Shedd Aquarium, Adler Planetarium, and Lincoln Park Zoo are also wonderful places to explore.
+To fully appreciate Chicago’s architecture, take a cruise up the Chicago River.

 The world’s largest free blues festival happens in Chicago over three days in June, followed immediately by the Gay Pride Parade.
 July brings Taste of Chicago, an event that draws more than 3.5 million people to sample from 70-plus food vendors.
-September’s festivals include Chicago Gourmet, hosted by Bon Appétit; Oktoberfest Chicago; the Chicago International Film Festival; and the Chicago Marathon.
-The year ends with Christkindlmarket Chicago, a Christmas shopping and German food market that’s part of the Magnificent Mile Lights Festival.
-Celebrate the rest of the year with a myriad of local ethnic festivals, neighborhood parties, and holiday events.
+September’s festivals include Chicago Gourmet, hosted by Bon Appétit; St. Al’s Oktoberfest; the Chicago International Film Festival; and the Chicago Marathon.
+The year ends with Christkindlmarket, a Christmas shopping and German food market that’s part of the Magnificent Mile Lights Festival.
+Celebrate the rest of the time with a myriad of local ethnic festivals, neighborhood parties, and holiday events.

-- Winters in the Midwest are no joke and the wind is strong in Chicago (you'll hear that the nickname 'Windy City' initially referred to the city's bloviating politicians, but the wind coming off Lake Michigan could convince you otherwise).
-Bundle up and plan inside activities if you plan to visit anytime December through late March.
+- Winters in the Midwest are no joke and the wind is strong in Chicago (you’ll hear that the nickname “Windy City” initially referred to Chicago’s bloviating politicians, but the wind coming off Lake Michigan could convince you otherwise).
+Bundle up and plan inside activities if you’re visiting anytime between December and late March.